-All Text and Photographs Copyright © 2010
+All Text and Photographs on this site Copyright © 2022

 Select buttonindex buttontravel buttonresearch buttonpress buttonbiography buttonTV buttonbooks buttonlecture buttonphotos buttonsend e-mail here